 OurBrainBank is a completely new approach to cracking cancer.
-We focus on one of the most complex and aggressive forms of cancer - Glioblastoma - because we believe that overcoming one of the toughest cancers offers the most speedy and cost effective way of cracking all cancers.
+We focus on one of the most complex and aggressive forms of cancer—Glioblastoma—because overcoming one of the toughest cancers offers the most speedy and cost effective way of cracking all cancers.

 OurBrainBank is designed with and for people with Glioblastoma.
-We use cutting edge technology to enable people to manage their disease, while turning their data into medical currency aimed at accelerating progress in overcoming glioblastoma and all cancers.
+We use cutting-edge technology to enable people to manage their disease, while turning their data into medical currency aimed at accelerating progress in overcoming glioblastoma.
 Our key tool is the OurBrainBank App which is designed to help people manage their disease as well as provide much-needed data for medical researchers, so together we can beat this disease.

-We encourage you to use the App daily – as many times as you want each day – for an initial study period of 100 days.
+We encourage you to use the app daily—as many times as you want each day—for an initial 100 days.
 We've chosen 100 days because this gives us sufficient data to produce meaningful results.
-After that, the OurBrainBank team of medical researches will examine all the aggregated data from everyone using the App, so we can deepen understanding of the disease, help drive new trials, and develop new insights into the quality of life and experiences of people living with GBM.
+After that, the OurBrainBank team of medical researches will examine the aggregated data, so we can deepen understanding of the disease, help drive new trials, and develop new insights into the quality of life and experiences of people living with GBM.

 You can choose to show your data to other people, including your healthcare team, so they can see how your symptoms as you have reported, have changed over time.
 This may help deepen you and your clinician's shared understanding of the relationship between your treatments and your symptoms.

 The App allows you to self-track your neurological functions, with smart games that test balance, ability to compare numbers, and speed of neurological function.
 They're quite addictive!